griffithlab/rnaseq_tutorial_wiki/Differential-Expression.md

 In this tutorial you will:

-* Make use of the raw counts you generate above using htseq-count
+* Make use of the raw counts you generated above using htseq-count
  * edgeR is a bioconductor package designed specifically for differential expression of count-based RNA-seq data
  * This is an alternative to using stringtie/ballgown to find differentially expressed genes